Abstract analogues of flux as symplectic invariants: Symplectic automorphisms

 \subsection{The quartic surface}

 Before continuing on to our concrete example, we have to agree on criteria for a symplectic automorphism to be trivial from a topological viewpoint.

 \begin{definition} Let $f$ be a symplectic automorphism of a closed symplectic manifold $M$.
 We say that $f$ is {\em undistinguishable from the identity by topological means} if there is an isotopy from the identity to $f$ inside the diffeomorphism group, with the following additional properties.
 First, by starting with $Df$ and deforming it along the isotopy, we get an automorphism of the symplectic vector bundle $TM$ (taking each fibre to itself), and we ask that this should be homotopic to the identity in the group of such automorphisms.
-Secondly, integrating $\omega_M$ along the isotopy yields a flux-type class in $H^1(M;\R)$, and we also require that this should vanish. \end{definition}
+Secondly, integrating $\omega_M$ along the isotopy yields a flux-type class in $H^1(M;\bR)$, and we also require that this should vanish. \end{definition}

 For the rest of this discussion, we concentrate on the case of smooth quartic surface, as in Example \ref{th:quartic}.
-There are quartic surfaces with a rational singularity of type $(A_3)$ By smoothing out such a singularity and using Moser's theorem, we see that $K$ contains an $(A_3)$ chain of Lagrangian spheres, which we denote by $(V_1,V_2,V_3)$.
+There are quartic surfaces with a rational (Kleinian or du Val) singularity of type $(A_3)$.
+By smoothing out such a singularity and using Moser's theorem, we see that $K$ contains an $(A_3)$ chain of Lagrangian spheres, which we denote by $(V_1,V_2,V_3)$.
 Consider the spheres

 Figure \ref{fig:quiver1} shows a schematic picture of these Lagrangian submanifolds, in the style of \cite{khovanov-seidel98}.

 \begin{lemma} $\tau_{L_1}\tau_{L_2}$ is indistinguishable from the identity by topological means. \end{lemma}